Gurobi/gurobi-ai-modeling/source/intro-usecases.rst

 .. note::
    Not only **can** optimization be applied in the software engineering domain, it **is** being applied... by us!
-For :ref:`example <testing_strategy>`, in our CI/CD process we utilize optimization to smartly select which machines to run tests on and what kind of testing environment to setup.
+For :ref:`example <testing_strategy>`, in our CI/CD process we utilize optimization to smartly select which machines to run tests on and which kinds of testing environments to set up.
    So we are using Gurobi to optimize the development process at Gurobi!

 Specialties